 - Gradually add more buttermilk until a sticky dough is formed and no flour remains in the bottom of the bowl.
 If you have extra buttermilk, save it for another bake.
 Don’t over mix, as this will build up the gluten structure in the dough and make a tough, doughy loaf.

 - Working quickly, form the dough into a ball on a lightly floured surface, handling the dough as little as possible.
 Pat the top down gently and place on a large baking stone or parchment-lined cookie sheet.

-- With a large, sharp knife, score the dough.
-Do this by cutting a cross into the dough, almost all the way through, but leaving the sections attached.
-This allows the heat to penetrate the center of the dough much better.
+- Score the dough in an X shape with a large, sharp knife.
+Cut almost all the way through, but make sure to leave the four quarters (called farls) attached.
+The scoring allows the heat to penetrate the dough much better.